phalcon/blog/_posts/2018-12-27-upgrading-to-v4-alpha-1.md

 #### Acl\Adapter\Memory
 - Added `getActiveKey`, `activeFunctionCustomArgumentsCount` and `getActiveFunction` to get latest key, number of custom arguments, and function used to acquire access
-- Added `addOpertion` support multiple inherited
+- Added `addOperation` support multiple inherited

 #### Assets
 Similar to the `Acl` component `Resource` has been renamed to `Asset`.
 Specifically: